 Near Stonewall, Texas you can visit the LBJ Ranch and learn more about Hereford cattle that are descendants of President Johnson's herd.
 One thing to know if you start your visit at the state park and then can head towards the ranch.

-At the state park you can pick up a auto tour pass and visit the visitor center and get your park stamps.
+At the state park, you can pick up an auto tour pass and visit the visitor center and get your park stamps.
 It is a short drive from the state park to the ranch.

-Top things to do at Lyndon B. Johnson National Historical Park
+Top things to do at Lyndon B. Johnson NHP

 Take the auto tour around the LBJ Ranch